What are the top non-monetary benefits for employees?

 Before we take a look into the top non-monetary benefits, it would be beneficial to first define what they are.
 Generally speaking, these are benefits that do not provide employees with compensation, and, as such, you might also see these called non-cash benefits.

-Due to this, we define non-monetary benefits as benefits that any benefit that does not directly put money into an employee’s bank account.
-Where this differs from the general definition is that we do include certain benefits that have a monetary value i.e., a benefit that provides employees with USD 500 for health checkups, as non-monetary.
+Due to this, we define non-monetary benefits as any benefits that do not directly put money into an employee’s bank account.
+Where this differs from the general definition is that we do include certain benefits that have a monetary value i.e., a benefit that provides employees with USD $500 for health checkups, as non-monetary.

 From this, you can further divide non-monetary benefits into three separate categories: